 You may work at hospitals, clinics and other medical facilities where radiation therapy is used.
 You might work on staff at a medical facility or you may work independently and go where you are needed to help with the installation and initial set up of a new system.
-You may work for a network of hospitals, offering radiation expertise at the various hospitals and medical facilities within the network.
+You might even work for a network of hospitals, offering radiation expertise at the various hospitals and medical facilities within the network.

 What Education Will I Need?

-In order to qualify for certification, a radiation physicist must hold a bachelor's degree in physics and a master's degree or Ph.D. in medical physics, radiological physics or related degree.
+In order to qualify for certification, a radiation physicist must hold a bachelor's degree in physics and a master's degree or Ph.D. in medical physics, radiological physics or a related degree.
 In a physics program, you'll take core classes in science, mathematics and computers.
-You also study physics in-depth through learning about theories, mechanics, statistics and electricity.
+You will also study physics in-depth through learning about theories, mechanics, statistics and electricity.
 Graduate programs also include research study and may involve writing a research paper.

 What Are My Certification Options?